 The main parts of a WordPress websites are:

 Theme: Every WordPress installation comes with a default theme.
 Now what is a WordPress theme?
 Basically, a theme is what you see in a browser when you access a WordPress website by typing in the URL.
 Theme is actually something that decides the design, look, feel and functionality of a WordPress website.
-Themes are available for almost every kind of website such as business website, ecommerce themes, blogging themes etc.
+Themes are available for almost every kind of website such as business website, ecommerce themes, blogging themes etc. Most of the free themes have a simple customizer feature that allows easy editing of the website to give it a desired look.

 Plugins: WordPress architecture is all about extending the features and functionalities of a WordPress website and plugins play a major role in it.
 Plugins are an integral part of WordPress.
 What are WordPress Plugins?